A major international report has found that UK teenagers are falling behind their global peers when it comes to mathematical achievement.

 Maths is a compulsory subject for each and every student in every single country whereby schooling is available.
 So why do we place value on learning math?

-Here at Superprof, our aim is to assist learners alongside their schoolwork by offering online math tutoring for maths help with homework, understanding, and exam preparation.
+Here at Superprof, our aim is to assist learners alongside their schoolwork by offering access to an online math tutor for maths help with homework, understanding, and exam preparation.

 Lessons can be tailored to the student's needs, goals and learning strategies, with math lessons focusing on algebraic equations, geometry, graph transformations, rounding, estimation, notation, polynomial functions, digits, reasoning, calculus, long division, triangles, times tables and order of operations as well as trigonometry, Pythagorean theorem and mental arithmetic.